-The final kilometres of the day lead us to the ancient and spectacular Angkor Wat temple complex at Siem Reap – (the largest religious monument in the world).
-Siem Reap is a bustling, charming city and our overnight stay will be at the beautiful Sofitel Phokeethra.
+The final kilometres of the day lead us to the ancient and spectacular Angkor Wat temple, the largest religious monument in the world, in the bustling and charming city of Siem Reap.

 Day 20 - Siem Reap – Rest Day

 There’s plenty to do in Siem Reap which is the gateway to an ancient world.
 The Ruins of Angkor is a fascinating and vast complex of approximately 70 ruined temples of the Khmer Empire including the main temple of Angkor Wat, which is pictured on Cambodia’s national flag.
 Temples aside, Siem Reap offers other, more modern, diversions including shopping, restaurant, bars and the Cambodia Cultural Village Theme Park.